keolo/keolo-com/content/projects/global-peace-yes.md

 cover:
   image: "images/covers/global-peace-yes.png"
 ---
-## Digital Platform for a Planetary Peace Movement
+## Digital platform for a planetary peace movement

 <a href="https://globalpeaceyes.org" target="_blank" rel="noopener noreferrer">Global Peace Yes</a> is a U.S-based NGO (Special Consultative Status at the U.N.) rallying one billion voices to "live with love over fear."
 As **Fractional CTO** I turned a bold vision into an operational, fraud-resistant voting platform.